-There are a number of things that happens when a billion dollars of revenue is involved.
+There are a number of things that happen when a billion dollars of revenue is involved.
 It attracts substantial levels of investment dollars and innovation as well as a multitude of opportunistic individuals with little scruples.
 Last year brought about Ransomware as a Service (RaaS), providing do-it-yourself packages for any cybercriminal wannabe for as little as $40.
 This led to multilevel marketing like structured organizations with their own distribution channels, tiered hierarchies and shared revenue plans.
 Top-level distributors are estimated to make somewhere around $300K.

 Innovation is resulting in new releases of ransomware that boasts user-friendly GUI interfaces so that users can more easily navigate themselves through the ransom payment process.
 Some ransomware variants even provide help functions such as chat boxes that allow the victim to communicate with client service specialists who are more than happy to educate “customers” through the bitcoin transaction process.
+Many online sites now offer cryptocurrency exchange, where customers can convert Bitcoin to paypal, Visa or Western Union, for example.
+It is possible to reconvert funds to Bitcoin if necessary, too.
+It is easy to invest and transfer Bitcoin currency if you have a Bitcoin Code and this a trading software that just makes the process much simpler for users.
+If you’re actually wanting to start learning more about cryptocurrencies and the transaction processes, you should instead look for help at xCoins and likewise sites.

 According to Symantec, the average ransom demanded in 2016 was $679 and 64% of victims paid it.
 Many financial institutions report to carry bitcoin balances on hand in order to pay as quickly as possible in order to return to normal operations if afflicted.
 Hospitals are popular targets due to the critical nature of their operations.
 From small business to corporate giants, no one seems to be spared.